Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Methods

 To test the significance of our results in identifying nests, the longitudes of the regions in the SPEAR catalog are randomized for 10,000 trials and nests are identified for each trial.
 The time and latitude information of the ARs is not randomized.
 We record the number of ARs and the percent of flux found in nests within the randomized trials.
 The one, two and three sigma levels are then calculated for the 10,000 trials, assuming the random data contain no nests.
 Observational results with a percent flux value in nests above the two or three sigma levels in the randomized trials are noted.
 Nests are identified for a range of rotation rates.

-In order to test the hemispheric asymmetry (i.e., whether ARs or nests tend to occur at the same longitude across the equator or not) and the distribution, both of the active regions in Cycle 24 and the identified nests, we plot locations of ARs and nests as a function of Carrington longitude and Carrington rotation and calculate how often they intersect or occupy the same longitude.
-We report on how likely it is for an AR or nest to exist in the same longitude and time bin as well as how likely this value is in a randomized distribution.
-For this test, the longitudes are randomized for each AR but the nest longitudes are randomized for the entire nest (keeping the ARs close in longitude for a given nest).
-ARs are slightly randomized in time but with a criteria that the total number of ARs in each hemisphere are constant within a given year.
+In order to test the hemispheric asymmetry of ARs and nests, we first determine what fraction of the time an AR or nest in one hemisphere will have an AR or nest at the same longitude in the other hemisphere.
+We first plot the locations of all ARs from each hemisphere as a function of Carrington rotation and longitude and calculate how often they intersect, or occupy, the same longitude.
+This is the observed likelihood that an AR in one hemisphere will have an AR in a similar location in the other hemisphere.
+We then do the same for the identified nests.
+We report on how likely it is for a nest in one hemisphere to exist in the same longitude and time bin in the other hemisphere, simply from the intersection percentage.
+To test how likely the intersection of N-S nests are in a randomized distribution, the central longitude of each nest is randomized but the relative location of each AR within a given nest with respect to the central longitude is kept constant.
+This randomizes the nest locations in longitude but ensures the nest retains the same number of ARs.
+The time of each nest is not randomized for this test.